 Walk Around Kensington Gardens

-All of London’s ‘Royal Gardens’ are beautiful, but I have to say I have a particular soft spot for Kensington Gardens.
+All of London’s ‘Royal Gardens’ are beautiful, but we have to say we have a particular soft spot for Kensington Gardens.

 Covering over 265 acres, the expansive park is a fairytale to explore with lots of tucked-away hidden gems.
 This section, along with those for the Albert Memorial and the Pet Cemetery, should give you an idea of some of what to see in Kensington Gardens.